ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-6-1.md

-Chapter: Building Consensus and Managing Conflicts
+Building Consensus and Managing Conflicts
 ==================================================

 In this chapter, we delve into the strategies for building consensus and managing conflicts in complex decision-making processes.
 Recognizing that diverse perspectives and disagreements are inherent in group decision-making, this chapter provides practical techniques for navigating conflicts, fostering constructive dialogue, and reaching a shared understanding.
 By effectively building consensus and managing conflicts, individuals can enhance the quality of their decision-making outcomes in complex environments.